Discovering Aikido: Principles for Practical Learning

 There are two common poles from which to start the aiki journey.
 The first route recommends ‘light-fast’ training.
 This develops rapid understanding of movement, timing, and co-ordination.
 The second path is a ‘slow-heavy’ approach through which the student learns to perform basic movements against increasing resistance against many different people.
 Both routes have validity and head towards the same destination, yet many, most even, never arrive.
 In the meantime, later adding a component of slow heaviness to the ‘light-fast’ route is not so easy as one has always trained to be light and such seems to run against the 'perceived' aiki grain.
 Contrasting this, adding speed to the ‘slow-heavy’ approach instils the idea of logical advancement in skill.
 While in the short term progress seems to be slow, in the long run it leads to a better understanding of the basics; training against measured resistance means that, by necessity, tori has to contact with uke’s centre from the very beginning of their aiki journey.
 By adding speed later, tori can create and maintain that already learned aiki feeling within more rapid movement.
 Having trained extensively in both environments and having reflected upon the outcomes in terms of my own training and that of many others I am convinced that natural progression is the logical means: Adding speed to heaviness later on in one’s development is far more beneficial than adding heaviness to speed.

 The most important fact is that someone who does not have aiki can be taught to recognise it and to develop it and the most efficient means to do so is through solid kokyu-ryoku, kokyu-ho, and kokyu-nage exercises.
 One first learns to move uke from a position of mechanical strength and over time the aim is to advance by reducing the amount of effort needed, replacing force with technical skill amidst the harmony of fluid movement; one has to develop a composite understanding of co-ordination, space, time, speed, power, and technical skill – all realistic aims in the quest for understanding.
-True aiki appears when tori demonstrates superb sensitivity in movement, merging with uke’s strike or grip and general body movement to the extent that uke actually feels comfortable while being immobilised or thrown.
+True aiki appears when tori demonstrates superb sensitivity in movement, he uses the skills he developed while being uke himself to melt and absorb his opponent's force, merging with uke’s strike or grip and general body movement to the extent that uke actually feels comfortable while beginning to be immobilised or thrown.
 But contrasting this, it is also necessary to learn how to disrupt and cause disharmony and imbalance in uke, sometimes to the extent that they feel very uncomfortable.

 With any logical approach, even if aiki were never fully understood, the keen student should still have a good understanding of martial movement resulting in real skill in self-defence.
 The point here is that achievable aims need to be set, worked on, and overcome.
 If the only aim is one-finger magical Aikido there will be no practical means to achieve it.
 At each level of development one’s understanding of aiki will necessarily change; there is no singular answer as to what it is in the midst of process, only that one should seek, all the while keeping an eye on that elusive goal while never straying too far from reality.